Archive for the ‘print’ Category

 station gallery: branding re-vamp

 The challenge Station Gallery wanted to stabilize its visual identity without fully re-branding.
 The solution After an extensive cross-channel audit and consultation, I identified the hardest working visual elements already in use, trimmed away the excess and created a working style guide.
 Then, over the next 12 months I rolled out this fresh, consistent and […]

-In 2013, Whitby-based start-up 360 Incentives was voted the 2nd Best Workplace in Canada by Great Place to Work Institute Canada.
-(And then in 2014 they came in first place!)
-In honour of the award and press attention it brought, I worked with Todd Skinner and the 360 marketing team to research and write a book that told the story of their corporate culture and the value it brings to the company.
+In 2013, Whitby-based start-up 360 Incentives won the 2nd best workplace in Canada.
+(In 2014 they came in first place.)
+In honour of the award and press attention it brought, I worked with Todd Skinner and the 360 marketing team to research and write a book that told the story of their fantastic corporate culture, and the real results it has for their business.

 The City of Oshawa was ready to produce the 2012 edition of their award-winning brochure.
 The city is in the midst of an exciting economic transformation, with many sectors maturing at the same time.